 (c) Managing Voltage Profiles established by ERCOT and Voltage Set Points per Section 2.7.3; and

 (d) Taking those additional actions required to prevent an imminent Emergency Condition or to restore the ERCOT Transmission Grid to a secure state in the event of a system emergency.

+(e) In response to a System Operating Limit (SOL) exceedance communicated by ERCOT.

 (2) TOs must meet all requirements identified in the Protocols for TOs in addition to those requirements stated below for all Transmission Facilities represented:

 (a) Monitor system conditions and notify ERCOT when Transmission Facility elements reach maximum safe operating limits as soon as practicable;